Oahu Luau Guide

 Can you attend only the show?

 Each of the luaus on this list offers various packages, some of which allow you to see only the show.
-This is a great option if you already have dinner plans, are looking to limit costs, or simply want to see a cultural demonstration.
+This is a great option if you already have dinner plans, want to limit costs, or want to see a cultural demonstration.

 What’s the best Luau on Oahu?